Trepan-Debuggers/python3-trepan/docs/manpages/trepan3k.rst

    Called from inside ipython

 :\--:
-   Use this to separate debugger options from any options your Python script has
+   Use this to separate debugger options from any options your Python script has.

 See also